perracodex/expression/README.md

 ### High Level Design

-KExpression works by using a combination of a lexer, parser, and evaluator to process mathematical expressions.
+**Expression** works by using a combination of a lexer, parser, and evaluator to process mathematical expressions.
 Here's a brief explanation of each component:

 ### Lexer